hitchtest/hitch/docs/quickstart/1_creating_a_skeleton_test.rst

 On Ubuntu::

-  $ sudo apt-get install python3 python-virtualenv python-pip
+  $ sudo apt-get install python3 python-virtualenv python-pip make

 On a Mac::